IBM-Cloud/sap-automated-deployment-scripts/sapthreetiers4hana/README.md

 This is an Automatic Framework Terraform IAC deployment of SAP certified IaaS with necessary storage, network configurations and OS SAP prerequisites basic configs.

-The VPC contains one subnet and one security group having three rules:
+The VPC contains one subnet and one security group having these rules:
 - Allow all traffic in the Security group
 - Allow all outbound traffic
 - Allow inbound DNS traffic (UDP port 53)